DinoSquad

-DinoSquad is an American animated television series that was produced by DIC Entertainment and aired on the KEWLopolis block on CBS from November 3, 2007 to December 6, 2008.
+DinoSquad is an American animated series that was produced by DIC Entertainment and aired on the KEWLopolis block on CBS from November 3, 2007 to December 6, 2008.

-The show is about five teenagers, each with the power to turn into a respective dinosaur.
+The show is about five teenagers, consisting of Max, Roger, Fiona, Buzz and Caruso, each with the power to turn into a respective dinosaur.
 They use this power to fight the evil business magnate named Victor Veloci, who is intent on returning the world to the age of dinosaurs by turning humans and animals into new mutant dinosaurs and accelerating global warming.
 The series is also used to help teach viewers about many life lessons, such as how to deal with bullies, the effect humans have on the environment, and responsibility.

 This show, along with Sushi Pack and Horseland, were the final three series produced by DIC before their acquisition with Cookie Jar Entertainment, who produced the second and final season of DinoSquad until the series ended its run in 2008.
 Cookie Jar (along with most of the DiC library) would be acquired by DHX Media (now known as WildBrain) in 2012.